Informasjonsforvaltning/fdk-harvest-admin/README.md

-# concept-harvest-adm
+# fdk-harvest-admin
-A service that provide functionality to register and list concept endpoints to be harvested.
+A service that provide functionality to register and list datasource endpoints to be harvested.